CONTENTS

-“What’s inside a campervan?”, “What are they like to drive?” and “How can you spend so much time travelling in a campervan”.
-These are the most common questions I’m asked.
+“What’s inside a campervan?”, “what are they like to drive?” and “How can you spend so much time travelling in a campervan?”.
+These are the most common questions I’m asked by people when they see us heading off on another motorhome road trip.

-My favourite statement would have to be “Oh, I’ve always wanted to travel in a campervan, they look like such fun”.
+My favourite statement often said to me is, “Oh, I’ve always wanted to travel in a campervan; they look like such fun.”

-They are indeed a fun way to travel, but I usually always ask them, “Have you ever camped?”, or “Do you like spending a lot of time in confined spaces?”, or “What’s the relationship like with the person/s you are planning on travelling with?”
+They are indeed a fantastic way to travel, but I usually always ask them in return, “Have you ever camped?” or “Do you like spending a lot of time in confined spaces?” or “What’s the relationship like with the person/s you are planning on travelling with?”

 For the better part, most times the answers to the above will assist me in how I answer the question truthfully.
-It allows me to try and assist wherever possible in making sure that people think properly about this method of travel, before getting too romantic about the idea of being free on the road.
+It allows me to make sure wherever possible that people think properly about this method of travel before getting too romantic about the idea of being free on the road.

-My husband and I always travel together in campervans and have been doing so for many years now.
+My husband and I always travel together in motorhomes and have been doing so for more than 25 years.
 We’ve also taken my parents along for the ride – twice!
-So I think we are suitably qualified to talk on a range of campervan issues.
+We own our own motorhome in Australia too, so we are suitably qualified to talk on a range of campervan and motorhome topics.

 There are a lot of factors that can make (or break) a great trip.